joshbrew/HEGduino_V0/README.md

 ##### Hardware:

-To use the full-featured BLE + WiFi + Bluetooh Classic + USB firmware in the HEGduino_V0 folder you may use any ESP32 development board.
+To use the full-featured BLE + WiFi (including a little webapp) + Bluetooth Classic + USB firmware in the HEGduino_V0 folder you may use any ESP32 development board.
+We prefer the LOLIN32 clones ($4-$5) or otherwise use the Adafruit Feather if you don't trust them ($20).

 To use the Dual_MAX30102_Test, any Arduino device with two (2) I2C ports available can be used, or if you know how to reprogram to use only one I2C lane - our example relies on TwoWire.